How to Spot a Hot Water Slab Leak Without Any Special Tools

 Has your water usage stayed the same, but your bill has suddenly increased?

-Imagine discovering a weird, warm spot over the floor as soon as you enter your living room.
+Imagine discovering a weird, warm spot on the floor as soon as you enter your living room.
 At first, it appears to be harmless.
-Other symptoms occur soon after.
-These include a sharp rise in water costs.
-And the sound of running water, even with faucets off.
-Not to mention a mysterious, musty smell permeating the space.
+Other symptoms occur soon after — a sharp rise in water costs, the sound of running water even with faucets off, and a mysterious, musty smell filling the space.
 A hot water leaky slab could be the hidden threat you have to deal with.

-It’s only sometimes necessary to use fancy equipment or pricey gadgets to find these leaks, even though they may result in severe damage if ignored.
+It’s not always necessary to use fancy equipment or pricey gadgets to find these leaks, even though they may result in severe damage if ignored.
 This guide will show you how to use your senses to spot leaks.
-With some awareness, you can spot a hot water leak and call the plumbers afterwards for slab leak repair in Anaheim.
+With some awareness, you can detect a hot water leak and call the plumbers for slab leak repair in Anaheim.

 What is a slab leak?